by ProcureDeskLast Updated : Nov-20-2020

 Let say that you have a user who is not entirely in sync with the purchasing policy, and they are always used to doing their “own thing.”

 If you approach that person in a confronting fashion accusing them of violating the policy – would that help your cause?

 However, if the same person is approached with some empathy so that you try to understand their needs and why the process is not working for them, you would get a very different result.

-Ask them how they deal with difficult situations where a stakeholder is not cooperating and you would learn a lot on whether they have the empathy element or not.
+Ask them how they deal with difficult situations where a stakeholder is not cooperating, and you would learn a lot on whether they have the empathy element or not.

 Hiring good procurement talent is a challenge for many procurement organizations, especially in today’s changing environment.

-As per a recent survey by Deloitte, 51% of Chief procurement officers don’t have the right capabilities which include talent to deliver value for their organization
+As per a recent survey by Deloitte, 51% of Chief procurement officers don’t have the right capabilities, which include talent to deliver value for their organization.

 Again it depends upon how much bandwidth you have and what you can live with.

-Procurement leaders are trying to address the procurement talent issue by hiring for domain knowledge and then training for procurement skills.
+Procurement leaders are trying to address the procurement talent issue by hiring domain knowledge and then training for procurement skills.

 The rationale is that you can always train individuals on procurement skills later.